 I joined the Johns Hopkins Applied Physics Laboratory as a member of the senior professional staff in September 2018.
 My work spans a variety of areas related to sensors, computer vision, machine learning, and human-computer interaction.

-I am a PhD candidate at the University of Maryland, College Park.
-I am currently working to complete my dissertation, titled "HandSight: A Touch-Based Wearable System to Increase Information Accessibility for People with Visual Impairments".
-I expect to graduate in August 2018.
-My co-advisors are Professors Rama Chellappa and Jon Froehlich.
+I completed my PhD in computer science at the University of Maryland, College Park in August 2018.
+My dissertation was titled "HandSight: A Touch-Based Wearable System to Increase Information Accessibility for People with Visual Impairments".
+My co-advisors were Professors Jon Froehlich and Rama Chellappa.